-There are 24 bidirectional input/output lines in the microcontroller, labeled as PA, PB and PD, which are mapped to the data memory of [12H], [14H] and [18H] respectively.
+There are 40 bidirectional input/output lines in the microcontroller, labeled as PA, PB, PC, PD and PF, which are mapped to the data memory of [12H], [14H], [16H], [18H] and [28H] respectively.
 All of these I/O ports can be used for input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H)
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H, 16H, [18H] or 28H).

-or 18H).
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.

-Each I/O line has its own control register (PAC, PBC, PDC) to control the input/output configuration.
-With this control register, CMOS output or Schmitt Trigger input with or without pull-high resistor structures can be reconfigured dynamically under software control.
+Each I/O line has its own control register (PAC, PBC, PCC, PDC, PFC) to control the input/output configuration.
+With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically under software control.
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.

 For output function, CMOS is the only configuration.
-These control registers are mapped to locations 13H, 15H and 19H.
+These control registers are mapped to locations 13H, 15H, 17H, 19H and 29H.

-After a chip reset, these input/output lines remain at high levels or floating state (depending on pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H or 18H) instructions.
+After a chip reset, these input/output lines remain at high levels or floating state (depends on pull-high options).
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H 18H or 28H) instructions.

 Some instructions first input data and then follow the output operations.
-For example, "SET [m].i", "CLR [m].i", "CPL [m]", "CPLA [m]" read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.
+For example, "SET [m].i", "CLR

+[m].i", "CPL [m]", "CPLA [m]" read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.

 Each line of port A has the capability of waking-up the device.
 Each I/O port has a pull-high option.
 Once the pull-high option is selected, the I/O port has a pull-high resistor, otherwise, there's none.
 Take note that a non-pull-high I/O port operating in input mode will cause a floating state.

-The PA3 is pin-shared with the PFD signal.
+The PA3 and PA5 are pin-shared with the PFD and $\overline{\text{INT}}$ pins respectively.
 If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by timer/event counter overflow signal.
-The input mode always retain its original functions.
+The input mode always remain in its original functions.
 Once the PFD option is selected, the PFD output signal is controlled by PA3 data register only.
 Writing "1" to PA3 data register will enable the PFD output function and writing 0 will force the PA3 to remain at "0".
 The I/O functions of PA3 are shown below.

 I/O I/P O/P I/P O/P

 Mode (Normal) (Normal) (PFD) (PFD)

-PA3 Logical Input Logical Output Logical Input
+PA3 Logical Logical Logical PFD

+Input Output Input (Timer on)

-Note: The PFD frequency is the timer/event counter overflowfrequency divided by 2.
+Note: The PFD frequency is the timer/event counter overflow frequency divided by 2.